ipopzion/Maplestory-Helper/README.md

-# Maplestory-Helper
+# Maplestory Helper
-For the calculation of the cost of upgrading equipment in Maplestory starforce and getting epic potential
+For the calculation of the cost of upgrading equipment in Maplestory _Only Starforce and Epic potential calculation_